-Want to work while in college to help pay expenses?
-Work-study helps you do just that.
-It's a form of financial aid that helps you get a part-time job conveniently located on campus.
-Here's how it works.
+Want to work while you're in college to help pay expenses?
+A work-study job helps you do just that.

 How Do You Get Work-Study?

-You find work-study jobs through job banks or postings by the financial aid or college employment offices.
-In most cases, students will have the opportunity to interview with potential work-study employers.
-The interviews help students and employers find out if the job is a good fit.
-Sometimes the college arranges these interviews; sometimes the student does.
-Even if you are eligible for work-study, there is no guarantee you'll get a work-study job.
+You become eligible for work-study just like you do for all other forms of financial aid: by filling out and submitting your FAFSA.
+The college awards you work-study as part of your financial aid package.
+Once you start school, you'll find your work-study job through job banks or postings by the financial aid or college employment offices.
+In most cases, you will have the opportunity to interview with potential work-study employers.
 In the end, whether or not you are hired is up to the employer.

 Why Choose a Work-Study Job Over Regular Employment?

 The answer is simple.
 If you work a regular job, the government will reduce your financial aid eligibility by 50 percent of your earnings over $6,310.
 Earning $8,000, for example, would reduce your aid eligibility by $845.
 Income from a work-study job does not reduce your financial aid eligibility.
 And, with work-study, employers are required to consider your class schedule when assigning work hours, whereas regular employers are not.

 Typical on-campus work-study jobs include working in the library or bookstore, serving in the dining hall, and assisting with college events.
 Off-campus work-study usually benefits the public in some way and relates to your course of study, if possible.
 No matter what kind of job you get, be realistic when working out your schedule and allow yourself time not only for study but also for recreational and leisure activities.